 All it Takes is an Additional $40 for Every Student

 The Government of Kenya recently issued extensive guidelines to ensure safe learning environments for students.
-The requirements are challenging and costly, but with your help now, we can be ready to re-open our schools in January!
+The requirements are challenging and costly, but with your help now, we can make the required renovations.

-Learn more about our plan and why it’s crucial to begin right away.
+Learn more about our plan and why your help is crucial.

-Back to School in January Begins with Your Help Now
+Going Back to School Begins with Your Help Now

 - Build/rent new classrooms to accommodate government required physical distancing between students

 - Purchase additional desks, blackboards, books, and supplies for the new classrooms

 - Provide hygiene stations, PPE, and digital thermometers

 - Provide masks and hand sanitizer for more than 20,000 students

 - Expand dormitories to meet physical distancing requirements